- SST specializes in consumer loan servicing

 - Low employment cost structure – St.

-Joseph and Joplin provide both stable and low-cost employment bases.
+Joseph offers both a stable and low-cost employment environment.
 Furthermore,

 SST's annual employee turnover is less than 25%, significantly lower than